kr4m123/COMP4037-Coursework-2/README.md

 - Column descriptions.txt - Descriptions of each column listed in the dataset's CSV file, please read the original paper for a full description of the columns

-- treemap_full.ipynb - Python file that prepares the data and constructs the treemaps
+- treemap_full.ipynb - Jupyter notebook that prepares the data and constructs the treemaps

 - treemap_full.html - *dynamic* HTML render of the resulting treemaps